Method 1: Using Settings

 Here’s how to disable your Windows 11 Ethernet or Wi-Fi network adapter using the network connection option.

-Step 1: Press the Windows key on your keyboard, type View network connections, and click Open.
+Step 1: Press the Windows key on your keyboard > type View network connections > click Open.

 Step 2: In the Network Connection window, right-click on the network adapter you want to disable and select Disable.

-With this, the selected adapter will turn off, and the icon will turn grey.
+This will turn off the selected adapter, and the icon will turn grey.
 In the future, if you wish to enable the adapter you disabled, right-click on the adapter and select Enable.

-Step 1: Press the Windows key on your keyboard, type Device Manager, and click Open.
+Step 1: Press the Windows key on your keyboard > type Device Manager > click Open.

 Step 2: Double-click the Network adapters to expand the section.

-Step 3: Find the adapter you want to disable, right-click the adapter, and select Disable device.
+Step 3: Find and right-click the adapter you want to disable and select Disable device.

 Step 2: Type the below command and hit the Enter key.